sosaheri/html-generator/README.md

 # html-generator
-just use this class for make html tags faster
+just use this class for make html tags or your own xhml tags

 for example how to make a div: